Mazda CX-30: Overview

-The CX-30 features lightweight construction to improve performance and economy, and is offered in either front-wheel-drive or all-wheel-drive.
+The CX-30 features lightweight construction to improve performance and economy, and is offered in either front-wheel drive (FWD) or all-wheel drive (AWD).
+In the US, AWD became standard for the 2022 model year and the FWD model was removed from the lineup.

-According to Naohito Saga, the CX-30's program manager, the new model is targeted to drivers who are still single or are married and starting a family in the United States.
+According to Naohito Saga, the CX-30's program manager, the CX-30 is targeted to drivers who are still single or are married and starting a family in the United States.
 Mazda chief designer Ryo Yanagisawa said that it will be more acceptable as a family car in Europe and Japan.
 Saga also noted that Mazda named the vehicle CX-30, to avoid confusion with the China-only CX-4.

 The CX-30 was released in the UK in December 2019 and in North America in January 2020.
 It was launched in the Philippines on 28 November 2019, Malaysia on 15 January 2020, Indonesia on 28 January 2020, and Thailand on 6 March 2020.
 The 2.5 turbo model was released internationally in February 2021.